weaveworks/weave/reweave/README.md

 * ~~Document the old build process~~Old build process documented in [BUILDING-OLD.md](BUILDING-OLD.md)
 * ~~Create a image scanning process and scan current image~~Image scanning process created, scan reports generated for 2.8.1
 * ~~Create a new build process~~New build process created, documented in [BUILDING.md](BUILDING.md)
-* ~~Build, generate and test current images~~Built and scanned v2.8.2-beta0
+* ~~Build, generate and test current images~~Built and scanned v2.8.2-beta*
 * ~~Upgrade Go compiler version~~Go version upgraded to 1.20
 * Scan images for CVEs
 * While there are fixable CVEs:
     * Upgrade dependencies using CVE list as guideline
     * Build, generate new images, test
     * Scan new images for CVEs
-After a few rounds of the above, the current image version is v2.8.2-beta6, and several components have been upgraded (details in the [CHANGELOG](CHANGELOG.md)).
+After a few rounds of the above, several components have been upgraded (details in the [CHANGELOG](CHANGELOG.md)).
+This process will continue.